Stephen Hasner | Car Accidents | December 27, 2018

 If these warnings make giving a statement to an insurance adjuster sound like a dangerous proposition, then you’re catching on.
 Almost 61,000 crashes took place in 2016 in Fulton County, where Atlanta is primarily located.
 You were in only one of them.
 Adjusters, then, have a lot of practice manipulating accident victims into subverting their own cases.

 At Hasner Law, we often advise our clients to let an attorney handle communications with the insurer.
 At the very least, we routinely encourage our clients to speak with us first, so that we can give them pointers on specific issues and insurance company tactics to watch out for.

 If you were injured in a car accident, don’t wait until after you’ve talked with the other party’s insurance company to consult a lawyer.
-Instead, contact Hasner Law today at 678-888-4878 to schedule your free consultation and learn more about when and how to communicate with insurance companies.
+Instead, contact the Atlanta car accident law firm of Hasner Law P.C. at our nearest location to schedule a free consultation today.